 \section{Background}

 Describing images for BLV people has been a long-standing research area in HCI.
-Historically, on-demand human assistance was the primary way for BLV people to access visual information about their environment.
-These include remote interpretation services, like Aira~\cite{aira}, that connect the caller with a trained visual interpreter, and crowdsourcing-based systems, including VizWiz~\cite{bigham2010vizwiz} or Be My Eyes~\cite{be-my-eyes}, that ask a paid worker or volunteer to describe an image or video.
-More recently, advances in computer vision have enabled machines to provide such descriptions (e.g., ~\cite{vinyals2015show}).
-For example, early versions of Seeing AI from Microsoft combined various deep learning techniques for computer vision and natural language processing to describe images~\cite{linn2016decades}.\footnote{Architecture details for Seeing AI are sparse, but the original system's release date suggests it lacked attention-based mechanisms found in modern VLMs.} More recently, vision-language models (VLMs) have exploded in prevalence and capability, with many tools that support image description, like ChatGPT, Gemini, and Be My AI, all using variants of these models.
+Historically, on-demand human assistance was the primary means by which BLV people accessed visual information about their environment.
+These include remote interpretation services, such as Aira \cite{aira}, that connect the caller with a trained visual interpreter; crowdsourcing-based systems, including VizWiz \cite{bigham2010vizwiz} and Be My Eyes \cite{be-my-eyes}, which ask a paid worker or volunteer to describe an image or video; and friends, colleagues, or family members.
+In the last decade, advances in computer vision have enabled machines to provide such descriptions (e.g., \cite{vinyals2015show}).
+For example, early versions of Seeing AI from Microsoft combined various deep learning techniques for computer vision and natural language processing to describe images \cite{linn2016decades}.\footnote{Architecture details for Seeing AI are sparse, but the original system's release date suggests it lacked attention-based mechanisms found in modern VLMs.} More recently, vision-language models (VLMs) have exploded in prevalence and capability, with many tools that support image description, like ChatGPT, Gemini, and Be My AI, all using variants of these models.
 Given their ubiquity, our work focuses on understanding these technologies in the context of BLV people's need for product identification, and their limitations when describing degraded images.